clopezx/earm/doc/intro.rst

 How to use the documentation
 ----------------------------

-In addition to this introduction, the documentation contains descriptions of each model at the page models_.
+In addition to this introduction, descriptions of each model can be found at :doc:`models`.

 <TODO> finish this section?